cluesurf/base-code/readme.md

 See the License for the specific language governing permissions and limitations under the License.

-## NerdBond
+## WaveBond

-This is being developed by the folks at [NerdBond](https://nerd.bond), a California-based project for helping humanity master information and computation.
-Find us on [Twitter](https://twitter.com/nerdbond), [LinkedIn](https://www.linkedin.com/company/nerdbond), and [Facebook](https://www.facebook.com/nerdbond).
-Check out our other [GitHub projects](https://github.com/nerdbond) as well!
+This is being developed by the folks at [WaveBond](https://wave.bond), a California-based project for helping humanity master information and computation.
+Find us on [Twitter](https://twitter.com/wavebond), [LinkedIn](https://www.linkedin.com/company/wavebond), and [Facebook](https://www.facebook.com/wavebond).
+Check out our other [GitHub projects](https://github.com/wavebond) as well!